sst/sst/www/docs/constructs/Function.md

 The directory that needs to zipped up as the Lambda function package.
 Only applicable if the [`bundle`](#bundle) option is set to `false`.

-Note that for TypeScript projects, if the `srcPath` is not the project root, SST expects the `tsconfig.json` to be in this directory.
+Note that for TypeScript functions, if the `srcPath` is not the project root, SST expects the `tsconfig.json` to be in this directory.

 #### Python runtime

-Note that for Python projects, `srcPath` is required.
+For Python functions, `srcPath` is required.
 This is the directory where the `requirements.txt`, `Pipfile`, or `poetry.lock` is found.

+Note that for Python functions, you will need to have Docker installed.
+The construct will handle installing all required modules in a [Lambda compatible Docker container](https://github.com/aws/aws-sam-build-images/tree/develop/build-image-src) according to the runtime.

 #### Go runtime